Wednesday, July 31, 2024

 I learned how to make the circular beaded mandalas that we've seen being sold in shops.
 Beading has been part of the local culture for generations, with bone, shell, and glass beads found in archaeological sites.
 Many of their beads were acquired through European, Arab, and Indian traders, though now most beads are plastic.

-We learned from N that much of the traditional beadwork has symbolic meaning that is know throughout Maasai society - special colored beads were worn only by village healers, still others were given during important rites of passage, and the beaded belt on leather was a symbol of fertility worn only by women with children.
+We learned from N that much of the traditional beadwork has symbolic meaning that is known throughout Maasai society - special colored beads are worn only by village healers, still others are given during important rites of passage, and the beaded belt on leather is a symbol of fertility worn only by women with children.
 In fact, when N had first gotten married and had trouble conceiving a child, she was gifted a belt from her mother.
-This belt had been blessed by the local healer and then had been worn by a woman who'd had several children in order to be infused with the power of futility; when it was then worn by N, she soon gave birth to her first child.
+This belt had been blessed by the local healer and then had been worn by a woman who'd had several children in order to be infused with the power of fertility; when it was then worn by N, she soon gave birth to her first child.

-I decided to create a beaded mandala with a pattern that symbolized the dichotomy of the fields we saw the day before - on one side, green and yellow represented the fields and harvest of the agricultural side of the road, and on the other, red and white (traditional colors of the Maasai) represented the traditional pasturelands.
+I decided to create a beaded mandala with a pattern that symbolized the dichotomy of the fields we saw the day before - on one side, green and yellow representing the fields and harvest of the agricultural side of the road, and on the other, red and white (colors of the Maasai) represent the traditional pasturelands.

 Learning the ropes (and by ropes, I mean wire...) from Koko